Documentation

 For this example, we could use the following filters to fine-tune our query:

-1. Filter out all of the logs that do not consists of the took field (syntax:took:>0)
+1. Filter out all of the logs that do not consists of the took field (syntax:duration:>0)

 2. Filter on specific environment (syntax: env:"l-0331-16-15")